TuhinDey18/Nova/README.md

 ## Roadmap

-- Filter search results by object class and camera
+- Filter search results by object class and camera.
-- Use track-level, cross-camera ReID instead of frame-level matches
+- Use track-level, cross-camera ReID instead of frame-level matches.
-- Add a floor-plan / camera-map journey visualization
+- Add a floor-plan or camera-map journey visualization.
-- Add source-video jump links at each event timestamp
+- Add source-video jump links at each event timestamp.
-- Support vehicle attributes and license-plate OCR
+- Support vehicle attributes and license-plate OCR.
-- Add investigator feedback: same subject / not the same subject
+- Add investigator feedback: same subject / not the same subject.
-- Add privacy controls, retention rules, and comprehensive audit logs
+- Add privacy controls, retention rules, and comprehensive audit logs.

-## Responsible use
+## Responsible Use

 N.O.V.A. produces investigative leads, not identity confirmation.
 Visual similarity can be wrong or biased, especially with poor imagery, occlusion, or changes in appearance.
-Every result should be reviewed by a trained human, used only with appropriate authorization, and handled according to applicable privacy and surveillance laws.
+Every result must be reviewed by a trained human, used only with appropriate authorization, and handled in accordance with applicable privacy and surveillance laws.

 ---